m-buch/qbui/README.md

 * **Modern UI**: Built with Vue 3, Pinia, Tailwind, and shadcn components.
 * **FastAPI Backend**: Provides a lightweight API layer.
-* **Real-Time Updates**: The frontend polls progress from the backend for download progress, search results, etc.

 ## Tech Stack